 Our guest blogger Katherine Fedden first published this story in her excellent book ‘Manor life in old France’ published in 1933.
 Copies are occasionally available online.

-Read our post that introduced Gilles le Marchant Sieur de Raffoville – Walking in the footsteps of 16th century century footsteps of Gilles de Gouberville
+Read our post that introduced Gilles le Marchant Sieur de Raffoville – Walking in the footsteps of 16th century footsteps of Gilles de Gouberville

 Gilles le Marchant Sieur de Raffoville’s manor was situated just outside Saint-Pierre- Église.
-He had to legitimate sons, one, Michel, known to be just as troublesome but the direct line seems to have been soon lost.
+He had two legitimate sons, one, Michel, known to be just as troublesome but the direct line seems to have been soon lost.
 As far as we know there is nothing left of his manor house.
 However there is a road ‘Rue de Raffoville’ just were it may have stood.
 It leads to another ‘La chassed de Raffoville’, the hunt of de Raffoville, perhaps a small memorial to the end of the wild corsair.